Sprinter05/ytdlp-handler/README.md

 ## Program Settings
 `MUSICDIR` - This is where audio-only downloads are stored.
 Value is a path. <br>
 `VIDEODIR` - This is where video files are stored.
 Value is a path. <br>
 `EXPLORER` - Opens your file browser after download audio/video.
-Value is a number that is either 1 or 0 (1 being enabled).
+Value is a number that is either 1 or 0 (1 being enabled).<br>
 ## YouTube Download
 `RATELIMIT` - Determines if a download speed limiter should be applied.
 Value is a number that is either 1 or 0 (1 being enabled).<br>
 `SPEED` - Affects the download speed limit if `RATELIMIT` is enabled.
 Value should be a number followed by a single letter to indicate the unit being used (K for Kilobytes, M for Megabytes etc.)<br>